chadagreene/ice-shelf-geometry/README_issm_model_setup_files.txt

 4. Hypothetical future thinning if 1992-2018 rates continue: 50 years of future thinning from 2018, in 2 year increments in iceshelf_thickness_cube_future.mat.

 Notes:
-* Sorry, in some of the files below I've named the variable `thickness`, but elsewhere it's `H`.
+* In some of the files below I've named the variable `thickness`, but elsewhere it's `H`.
 It's the same variable, sorry for switching it up.
 * The uint16 data uses a fill value of 32767 to indicate ocean.

 FILES